 Our vision on how to protect nature using PAR

 We believe nature can recover and be protected by involving what we have in abundance on planet earth: people.
-Not by involving them in our nature projects, but in their own projects: projects they co-design together based on their shared truth of the situation, values and needs.
+Not by trying to convince them to join someone else’s project, but by allowing them to co-design projects together, based on their knowledge and shared truth of the situation and their values and needs.
 Projects they feel ownership of.
 Projects for which they feel intrinsic responsibility to make it a success.
 Projects that directly or indirectly contribute to the goals of the involved nature organization, yet in a way we could not have thought of beforehand.

 The Community-up approach

-Traditional approaches are often referred to as “Top-down” approaches, where organisations and governments take action based on their own views.
+Traditional approaches, where organizations and governments take action based on their own views are often referred to as “Top-down” approaches.
 A counter movement are the so called “Bottom-up” approaches, where citizens themselves take action.
 In both cases professionals (“the top”) and citizens (“the bottom”) are not cooperating.
 SevenSenses founder Madelon Eelderink coined the term “Community-up” to refer to professionals and citizens joining forces and jointly tackling issues.
 The term Community-up by now has been widely adopted.
 Participatory Action Research (PAR) allows all stakeholders to view each other’s perspectives and qualities and discover how they can enforce each other.
-As a result PAR is an ideal approach to support people in developing Community-up approaches that allow nature to thrive in a way that makes people thrive too.
+As a result, PAR is an ideal Community-up approach to support people in developing projects that allow nature to thrive in a way that makes people thrive too.

 Free virtual brainstorm